 Trends in social mood are the cause of everything.
-The build-up of excess credit (inflation) that causes the subsequent deflation is, itself, driven by a positively trending social mood.
+The build-up of excess credit (inflation) that is a precursor to the subsequent deflation is, itself, driven by a positively trending social mood.
 People are optimistic about the future and so borrow and lend freely.
-The stock market goes up and companies' bonds are in great demand because social mood detects nothing but blue skies on the horizon.
+The stock market goes up and companies’ bonds are in great demand because social mood detects nothing but blue skies on the horizon.

 The slowing in credit market and economic activity, caused by the negative trend in social mood, means that existing money is circulated less.
 Cash hoarding becomes prevalent as an increasingly cautious society sees the value in cash.
 As the prices of goods and services fall, a mind-set of delaying purchases emerges.
 This can lead to further cash hoarding, further price falls and a deflationary spiral.

 As credit deflates, the money multiplier effect goes into reverse, causing the amount of bank deposits in the economy (money) to shrink as well.